Uiver Collection: History

 The race started at 6:30 a.m. on Sunday 20 October 1934 with aeroplanes leaving at 45-second intervals.
 One of the most unusual entries was a Douglas DC-2 entered by KLM Royal Dutch Airlines.
 It was registered PH-AJU, and following the convention of the period was called "Uiver" after the name of a bird starting with the last letter of the registration code.
 "Uiver" is a Dutch word for "stork".
 It was the biggest competitor and the only craft to carry several passengers in addition to its crew of four.
 KLM Royal Dutch Airlines wanted to prove that they could serve Australia with a twice-weekly air service and they were using their brand new comfortably equipped all metal semi-monocoque monoplane to make their point.
 One other aeroplane had a single passenger.
 On board the "Uiver" were four crew: chief pilot Captain Koene Dirk Parmentier, co-pilot First Officer Jan Johannes Moll, Wireless Operator and Navigator Cornelis van Brugge, Aircraft Maintenance Engineer Bouwe Prins and three passengers, Roelof Jan Domenie, Piet M.J.
 Gilissen and Thea Rasche.
 The pilots, Captain Parmentier and First Officer Moll, knew much of the journey well as they flew the airline's weekly service to the Dutch East Indies.
 Albert Plesman, the founding Director of KLM, selected Moll for the flight to Australia because he had already flown to Australia.
 In 1931, Moll flew the KNILM Fokker FVIIB PK-AFC Abel Tasman on a proving flight for a proposed airmail service from Batavia (Netherlands East Indies) to Sydney and thence to Melbourne.

-de Havilland DH.88 Comet racing aircraft especially designed for the event were favourites to win the speed section.
+de Havilland DH.88 Comet racing aircraft specially designed for the event were favourites to win the speed section.
 A married couple, popular aviators Jim and Amy Mollison, known in the press as the "flying sweethearts", flew one of the Comets, named "Black Magic".
 Jim Mollison was a pioneering Scottish pilot who had flown commercially for Charles Kingsford Smith and Charles Ulm's ill-fated Australian National Airways.
 His wife Amy was Amy Johnson, who in May 1930 had become the first woman to fly solo from England to Australia, flying a de Havilland DH 60 Gipsy Moth "Jason".
 English aviators Flight Lieutenant Charles Scott and Kenyan coffee plantation manager Captain Tom Campbell Black flew another Comet, a red aircraft, dubbed "Grosvenor House" by the historic hotel's owner.
 A third de Havilland DH 88 Comet was flown by Cathcart Jones and K. F. Waller, and was the fourth aeroplane to arrive in Melbourne.

 A day after the race began, an enthusiastic Sir Macpherson Robertson was in the Australian Broadcasting Commission Studios in Melbourne, and he said: